-Contrary to common belief, playing a smaller keyboard does not make it harder to go back to the ‘normal’ keyboard when one has to.
-The reverse tends to be the case – playing a keyboard that better suits your hands gives the pianist an experience of greatly reduced tension, and this new knowledge helps to develop better habits and minimise tension on the larger keyboard.
+Contrary to common belief, playing a keyboard with narrower keys does not make it harder to go back to the conventional keyboard when one has to.
+The reverse tends to be the case – playing a keyboard that better suits your hands gives the pianist an experience of greatly reduced tension.
+This new knowledge helps to develop better habits and minimise tension on the larger keyboard.

 Q2: What about concert venues?
 Isn’t it impractical/too expensive to have two or more concert grand pianos of different sizes?